neuefische/web-exercises/examples/testing/README.md

 })
 ```

-Running `npm run test` in the terminal will produce a report of the tests contained in the project.
+Running `npm run test` in the terminal will produce a report of the tests contained in the project, by default checking all the files named `*.test.js` (with the possibility of further configuration).

-The tests above are called **unit tests**, because they check the behaviour of the `add` function in isolation, without any further interaction.
+The tests above are called **unit tests**, because they check the behaviour of the `add` function in isolation, without involving anything else.

 ### Integration tests